 Pressure measured on Pilates routines

-In one study, researchers found that out of 45 women observed on the resting supine position, 45% (20) of participants pushed the pelvic floor down rather than up.
+In one study, researchers found that out of 45 women observed in the resting supine position, 45% (20) of participants pushed the pelvic floor down rather than up.
 By skillfully using an intra-vaginal pressure transducer they were able to measure the pressure being applied to the pelvic floor.

 Brent and Polestar graduate Hadar Shwartz also found about 45% of participants applied the same pressure to the pelvic floor when they observed over 250 women in the supine position.
 When asked what to do about relieving tight pressure in the area, Christi said to relax.
 She recounted that she had too much tone in the pelvic floor, and as a result, was not able to have a vaginal birth.
 Her colleague Pamela Downey, adjunct professor of Physical Therapy at the University of Miami, recommended her a particular squat exercise.
-First, assume a deep squat with the support of a pole or doorframe.
+First, assume a deep squat with the support of a pole or door frame.
 Slide down into the squat while holding your support.
 Next, allow your pelvic floor to relax as best it can without forcing it.
 All the while you visualize slow release of that tension.
 Christi also gives a 10 step supine exercise for the pelvic floor on her blog!

 Brent stresses that our patterns of behavior can routinely fool us into applying pressure or support in places where there ought not to be.
 For example, how the pelvic floor may be hypertonic from a lack of support on the anterior abdominal wall.
 To simulate that missing pressure he suggests using Kinesio Tape to pinch and crease the wall to simulate that missing pressure.
 You can do the opposite by performing diaphragmatic breathing, relieving and dispersing the pressure.